man7.org > Linux > man-pages

 DESCRIPTION top

-specifies that an update be scheduled, but the call returns
+Specifies that an update be scheduled, but the call

-immediately.
-MS_SYNC asks for an update and waits for it to
+Requests an update and waits for it to complete.

-complete.
-MS_INVALIDATE asks to invalidate other mappings of the
+Asks to invalidate other mappings of the same file (so

 written).